andigortz/Django-Rest-Framework/DjangoAPI/Readme.md

 we should remove the database and then make migrations to snippet and create 2 superuser for Admin and User again. (**fixed**)
 2. The second error is `ImproperlyConfigured/user`, this happen (for my case) because when we will post a data we can choose that data belongs to user or the admin.
 The functions is working but because i didn't delete database before so it's not working either LOL
-3. Currently, CRUD in browsable API it's not showing so you must manually add a data in django administrator. (updated)
+3. Currently, CRUD in browsable API it's not showing so you must manually add a data in django administrator. (*updated*)
+4. Hyperlinked relationship it's not working, i believe there's a incorrect configured in `lookup_field`
 4. If there is anyone that willing to help me, just send a pull request

 **Error Handling**